No description available

 export MCP_PROXY_SSE_ALLOWED_TOKENS="your_bearer_token_1,your_bearer_token_2"

-to enable the Web Admin UI (only applicable in SSE mode).
-Default: false
+ENABLE_ADMIN_UI: (Optional) Set to true to enable the Web Admin UI (only applicable in SSE mode).
+Default: false.

 export ENABLE_ADMIN_UI=true